-If you’re interested in playing games for good, you may have to wait a few years.
+If you’re interested in playing video games for good health, you may have to wait a few years.
 Most games are still in the prototype stage.

 In the meantime, some existing games can provide mental health benefits.
 For children, Gentile recommends the game series Sims, in which players create and then manage and organize a virtual community.
 Another, Animal Crossing, involves helping neighbors around the user’s recently purchased home.
 (The appeal of both games is longstanding: Sims is one of the best-selling games in history, and Gentile’s teenage daughters, he says, still play Animal Crossing.)
 Video games can even be modified to suit cooperative, prosocial ends: one researcher customized the popular game Minecraft to create a world in which users are required to interact cooperatively to achieve certain goals.

 For adults, try these cutting-edge mental health games, developed by gamers and psychology researchers: